Geekyflamingo/memories-api/README.md

 # Memories API

 Memories API is a Rails app used for technical interviews at Parent Co. & Notabli.
-Work done on this codebase will not be used or releaed.
+Work done on this codebase will not be used or released.
 This is specifically for understanding how one approaches development and their skill level.